Lykaksparsz/LEAVEMEALONE/README.md

-# "LEAVE HIM ALONE" PUBLIC LICENSE
+# "LEAVE HIM ALONE" PUBLIC LICENSE PAGE
-This is just a Software public License (Such as GNU GPL, Mit, Etc.) to make him alone.
+This is just a website sources, That's it!